-- “Operating systems macOS 10.14 (Mojave) and newer are supported.
+- “Operating systems macOS 10.14 (Mojave) and newer are supported (I did update, see below).
 Intel processors only.
 Older operating systems are likely to also work, though they are not supported.”.
 Strange, I thought Rosetta 2 should convert every Intel binary to the Apple Arm-based M1.
 I queried about this at the Apple community: Rosetta 2 not for which binary?

 Open Terminal, write “

 cd ” and drag the XTC directory (in Programs) with Finder into Terminal:

 Error 01 in the docs: Do the second line, not the first (I have reported this to XMOS: Ticket #161052#):

 SetEnv.command from the XTC directory with Finder into Terminal.
 This will look like this: